 We Were Absolutely Charmed

-Day 3… In less than two hours we arrived in the endearing city that is Salzburg.
+Day 3 of 18… In less than two hours we arrived in the endearing city that is Salzburg.
 From Munich, we took Railjet, the high-speed rail system that connects Austria domestically and to major cities in Germany, Italy, Switzerland and Slovakia, among others.

 I first heard about Salzburg in the songs of Julie Andrews in The Sound of Music.
 That was probably when I started dreaming about the city.
 But there was no prancing on the hills during our visit, the hills were sleeping in the midst of winter.
 But hey the family was still beyond excited, it was nearing Christmas after all and there would be fresh Christmas trees, old Christmas markets and all those Bavarian Advent traditions, and if we’re lucky, perhaps some snow too.